 Things to keep in mind to get the most out of your practice.

 Please arrive at least 10 minutes before class starts.
 It may take a few minutes to check-in, fill up your water bottle, put your things in a locker, and get situated with your mat and props.
-If you show up more than 10 minutes late, your spot may be filled by someone on the waitlist.
+If you show up late, your spot may be filled by another student.

 This is the most important pose of the class.
 Please do not leave early.